5 Math Manipulatives for Easy Learning

 Thankfully, parents and teachers today have many more tools available at their fingertips than ever before to help kids succeed!
-Instead of sitting behind a desk with only paper and pencil, students can now benefit from using math manipulatives geared towards helping kids build number sense in a hands-on way.
+Instead of sitting behind a desk with only paper and pencil, students can now benefit from using math worksheets and manipulatives geared towards helping kids build number sense in a hands-on way.

 Research has shown that when children learn, they use all their senses.
 Contrary to traditional teacher-centered methods that were based primarily in teachers imparting information, students are actually more engaged, motivated, and primed to process new information when activities call for movement and talking in addition to listening.
 Using manipulatives fits the bill by allowing kids see, touch, and manipulate objects that represent the math skills they’re learning.

 If you’re wondering which math skills are best suited for hands-on activities, the answer is nearly all of them!
 However, as a parent or a teacher with limited time on your hands, it’s helpful to pinpoint specific topics and lessons with a proven track record for success.
 Keep reading to explore the various math skills and the tools that work best for elementary students!